 7. Avoid conflicts with other drivers

-Though you are obeying the speed limit at all times, and maintaining a steady speed with Automatic Cruise Control, you may encounter drivers who are always ready to cut through to squeeze into the space ahead or follow closely behind.
+Though you are obeying the speed limit at all times, and maintaining a steady speed, you may encounter drivers who are always ready to cut through to squeeze into the space ahead or follow closely behind.
 They may also continuously flash their headlights to force you to give them the road.

 Besides, there will always be other drivers who lose patience and run red lights, as if they are about to enter a speed race, as well as suddenly changing lanes without using the signals.

 A 2014 Carwow study found that 81% of drivers have experienced “squabbles” on the road.
 Remember the safe driving tips and avoid unnecessary confrontations, but if you’re in a collision, you should handle it calmly no matter how ridiculous the other party acts.
 Avoiding a tantrum is key here.